aniket9359/AIS-16611-Intern/README.md

 It stops executing the block only if the condition fails.
 One should use a 'while' loop when one needs to perform a repeated operation, but doesn't know in advance how many iterations would be needed.

+Task 3-Break Statment-
+Explaination-In Python, the break statement is used to immediately exit a loop when a certain condition is met.
+#When working with nested loops, the break statement can be used to break out of both the inner and outer loops.

+Task 4- continue Statment-
+Explaination- The continue statement in Python is used to skip the remaining code inside a loop for the current iteration only.

+Task 4-Pass statment-
+Explaination-
+The “pass” statement is a placeholder in Python code that signifies that a particular code block is empty or yet to be written.
+It is used to suppress errors and prevent unexpected behavior,and it is often employed in functions, classes, loops, and conditional statements.

+Task 4-Statistical user defined funtion- Explaination-In this Task we defined various statistical function like mean,mode,median,etc.first import the library statistics.

+Task 4-logical drfined functions-
+Explaintion-Python logical operators are used to combine conditional statements, allowing you to perform operations based on multiple conditions.
+These Python operators, alongside arithmetic operators, are special symbols used to carry out computations on values and variables.